The Commission offers a number of grants to alumni each year to further the engagement that began through their Fulbright scholarship.

 Fulbright Alumni Engagement Program (FAEP)

-FAEP offers small grants throughout the year (A$250 on average) to support teams of alumni who would like to organise activities directed at engaging Fulbrighters with the Fulbright Program and with each other.
+FAEP offers small grants throughout the year to support teams of alumni who would like to organise activities directed at engaging Fulbrighters with the Fulbright Program and with each other.
 For example:

 - Holding gatherings to welcome Fulbrighters who move to a new city;